CONCEPT ANALYSIS

 Overview

-On the surface, atmospheric processing is invisible โ€” The Breath operates continuously, taken for granted by everyone who breathes.
+On the surface, atmospheric processing is invisible โ€” operates continuously, taken for granted by everyone who breathes.
 In orbit, atmosphere is a line item.

 The Life Support Infrastructure Contribution โ€” nobody calls it that โ€” covers CO2 scrubbing, oxygen regeneration, humidity control, temperature regulation, pressure maintenance, and the forty-seven secondary systems that keep a sealed habitat from becoming a tomb.
 Approximately ยข15 per person per day.
 Collected without exception.
 The joint committee that administers it is the only genuinely cooperative entity in orbital governance, which says less about the committee's virtue than about what happens when the alternative is collective asphyxiation.